 College Park attracts a certain kind of buyer.
 Someone who values authenticity over square footage.
 Someone who would rather have a 1940s bungalow with original hardwood floors than a brand new McMansion with builder-grade everything.
 Someone who wants to know their neighbors and actually use their front yard.

 The no-HOA factor is huge.
-Most homes in College Park do not have a homeowners association, which means you can paint your house whatever color you want, park your truck in the driveway, build a fence, or add a detached garage without getting a letter from a board.
+Most homes in College Park don't have a homeowners association, which means you can paint your house whatever color you want, park your truck in the driveway, build a fence, or add a detached garage without getting a letter from a board.
 For a lot of buyers, that freedom alone is worth the move.

 Location is another big draw.
 You are right next to downtown Orlando, close to I-4, near hospitals, restaurants, entertainment, and employment centers.
 But the neighborhood itself stays quiet.
 It is residential without being suburban.
 Urban without being hectic.